 With that being said, here are the 5 best ways to make money from your website.

 The reality is that nearly every site has Google Ads, and there are a bunch of reasons people choose these ads.
 The biggest reason is that the ads are very easy to set up, and once you have a steady level of traffic – and if that traffic slowly increases over time – these ads begin to be real money makers.
 And the best part, you don’t have to do much to make it work.

 The way to set up Google Adsense is actually really easy.
 The first thing is to sign up for an account.
 Once you do that, you will be given a unique string of code.
 All you do is paste that code onto your website.
 Once that is complete, all you do is sit back and watch it work.
 Google Adsense tracks your page views, traffic, and keeps a log of your earnings.
 You do not have to do any upkeep on it, and for people who already have a site, this is a simple solution to the ad problem.

 The reality is your earnings will differ based on your traffic.
 There are some who have made nearly $5,000 per month on Adsense, while others will make less than that.
-However, if you make a few hundred every month and slowly build, this is a good way to count on additional revenue streams to help you move forward and begin to make money from your website.
+However, if you make a few hundred every month and slowly build, Google Adsense revenue becomes an additional stream you can count on and begin to make money from your website.

 Expertise has value in the marketplace, so if you are an expert, put your name out there and get yourself in the game to advise companies large on small on how to build their businesses for success.

 If you are blogging, focus on a point of expertise.
 This blog will eventually find its way to people interested in your ideas – especially if you market the blog correctly.
 As you get internet famous, people will come calling for your expertise.
 Some folks do about a half-dozen of these jobs each year and can charge up to $100 per hour and not have a company balk at the price.
 The key for making your blog an authority source is ensuring your social media channels are promotional tools.
 They get the message out and help you land consultancy gigs.